Luigian/Ft_Printf/README.md

 # Ft_Printf
 42 School Project

+This projects is about re-building the printf function with most of its functionality by using only other self-built functions based on the C standard library.

+ft_printf writes output to stdout according to a format and returns the number of characters printed or a negative number in case of error.

+ft_printf is prototyped similarly to printf: `int ft_printf(const char* format, ...)`

+ft_printf is a variadic function wich means that it can print a varying number of arguments of varying types.

+The string `const char* format` is composed by ordinary characters (not %), which are copied unchanged to the output; and conversion specifications introduced by `%`.
+This conversion specifications end with a `type` which must correspond properly to the next argument in the argument list `...`.
+Between the introducer `%` and the `type` the following appear in sequence:

-This projects seeks to discover variadic functions in C in a particularly relevant context, as well as to learn about a great example of a basic “dispatcher” in C via the use of an array of function’s pointers.
+discover variadic functions in C in a particularly relevant context, as well as to learn about a great example of a basic “dispatcher” in C via the use of an array of function’s pointers.
 This projects represents a good exercise in programming, because of printf's versatility in C. The key to a successful ft_printf is a well-structured and good extensible code.

 Re-creation of the printf function, supporting %s, %S, %p, %d, %D, %i, %o, %O, %u, %U, %x, %X, %c, %C and more